tobypayneyt/ServerCraft/README.md

 # Want to help out?
 Wanna help out?
 Just edit a file, submit the fork, and i'll review it!
+Just make sure to do it on [this repository](https://github.com/tpguy825/pocketmine-mp).

 Servercraft is not affiliated with Mojang.
 All brands and trademarks belong to their respective owners.
 ServerCraftis not a Mojang-approved software, nor is it associated with Mojang.